 Influences & Copyright

 This Code of Conduct was forked from the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers, which is under a Creative Commons Zero (CC0) license.
-This document was also inspired by the Chef community guidelines
+This document was also inspired by the Chef community guidelines and Out&Equal’s What’s Your Pronoun?
+Strategies for Inclusion in the Workplace.

 This Code of Conduct is in the public domain.
 In jurisdictions that do not allow for this, this work is available under CC0.
 To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.